Lots of computers and gamers at the DreamHack digital festival.

 In 2006, DICE were acquired by American giant Electronic Arts and became EA DICE.
 While the heart of the franchise remains in Stockholm, today’s Battlefield games are made in team efforts with EA sister companies Ripple Effect Studios (US), Ridgeline Games (US), and Criterion Games (UK).

-The Battlefield series comprises 11 games to date.
-Photo: © 2022 Electronic Arts Inc
+DICE's Battlefield series comprises 11 games to date and is a well recognised symbol of gaming in Sweden.
+Photo: 2022 Electronic Arts Inc

 1. King